 - Maximum two applications per individual per year

-- Applications must be received a minimum of one month before the project is planned to start.
+- Applications must be received a minimum of two months before the project is planned to start.
+The two-month minimum starts when the next intake closes.

 - Funding is available until the annual budget is exhausted.